jshin313/site/content/posts/college/low-level.md

 * If programs have shared resources (e.g. fonts, graphics, icons, libraries), redundancy can be mitigated by just mapping the virtual memory spaces of both programs to the same physical memory space.

 ### How Virtual Memory Works
-Slides and notes based on the  https://youtu.be/ZjKS1IbiGDA
+Notes based on the lectures series by Professor Black-Schaffer: https://youtu.be/ZjKS1IbiGDA
+I believe slides are based on Computer Systems by Bryant

 * **Virtual Memory**: What the program sees
   * e.g. `mov $0x4, %(eax)` writes 4 to the virtual address stored in eax